dqjauthentrics/cogentqi/README.md

-SeeQI
+CogentQI
 =====================

-An application to track and visualize Continuous Quality Improvement.
+An application to intelligently track and visualize Continuous Quality Improvement.